jagadish3003/Business-Insights-360/README.md

 I've picked up a variety of skills and insights:
 - Using PowerBi for data analysis.
 - Navigating data with Excel.
 - Learning about business and finance terms.

-Let's explore the world of data-driven decisions together.

 [Connect with me on LinkedIn](www.linkedin.com/in/cjagadish)